The Hidden Maintenance Cost of RPA Bots Nobody Budgets For

 What changes with computer use agents

-RPA bots are great for high‑volume, stable, backend tasks.
-Computer use agents are the durable answer for processes that change, require judgment, or sit on the long tail of work.
+RPA is great for high-volume, stable, backend tasks.
+Computer use agents are the durable way forward for changing UIs, exception-heavy processes, and SOP-driven workflows.

 How to move without the risk